-One of the newer record stores on the scene.
-They are vinyl-centric and focus mostly on Indie and first run new vinyl as opposed to the used classical vinyl of most record stores, although they do buy, sell and trade new and used vinyl.
-You can often find many in-store events from signings to performances.
+One of the newer record stores on the scene, Vacation Vinyl are vinyl-centric and focus mostly on Indie and first run new vinyl as opposed to the used classical vinyl of most record stores.
+Buying, selling and trading new and used vinyl, you can often find many in-store events from signings to performances as well.

 1816 Sunset Blvd

 Los Angeles, CA 90026